jeremyagray/pccc/README.rst

 #.
 Insert license information into all source files. (done: 0.3.3)
 #.
 Complete upload and build for setuptools/pip and poetry. (done:
    0.3.3; poetry is configured but not used)
+#.
+Complete documentation integration and upload at Read The
+   Docs. (done: 0.3.3)

 Installation
 ~~~~~~~~~~~~